 In her first semester at graduate school, this same student reported: 'I've used every bit of math that I took--Calculus I, II, and III, Differential Equations, Foundations of Higher Math, Linear Algebra, Statistics--and I've used all of it a lot already.
 My advice to anyone going to an Economics PhD program is to... double major in Math and Economics...'

-§ Economics is a social science; an economist needs to know something about psychology, history, sociology, political science, and anthropology (and preferably a bit of philosophy and biology, as well).
-Pick social science courses that you think are really interesting - these courses will help you discover the kind of work you want to do as an economist.
+§ Economics is a social science; an economist needs to know something about philosophy, biology, psychology, history, sociology, political science, and anthropology.
+Pick courses that you think are really interesting - they will help you discover the kind of work you want to do as an economist.